 You can then edit the rule details in the KPI and Health Indicator Customizations per CI page at any time to change the rule logic for the KPI.

-For details, see "How to Define an API Rule in the KPI and Health Indicator Customizations per CI Page" below.
+For details, see "How to Define an API Rule in the KPI and Health Indicator Customizations per CI Page" on the next page.

 Create a rule using a text file